 So what exists to contain the fallout from a worker injury?
 In America, merely one organization: OSHA.
 Unfortunately, OSHA has always been understaffed and underfunded.
 In fact, the AFL-CIO estimates that if OSHA were attempt to inspect every single workplace they are responsible for, it would take one hundred and fifty-nine years.
 There is only one OSHA inspector for every 60,000 American workers, and worse still, the OSHA budget has come under fire from Trump, who has frozen all OSHA hires causing a 4% decline in the number of inspectors in the last few years.

 Given the circumstances, companies are in a position where they must take the responsibility of investing in worker safety.
-Often however, this is in their own economic interests.
+Often, however, this is in their own economic interests.
 In fact, the National Safety Council noted that studies have shown that each $1.00 invested in worker safety yielded up to $6.00 in economic benefits for the company.
 With recent technological improvements and the development of artificial intelligence, the cost of protecting workers is only continuing to fall.
-Particularly promising are new AI-driven softwares that can allow live video analytics to preempt and rapidly respond to workplace injuries.
+Particularly promising is new AI-driven software that can allow live video analytics to preempt and rapidly respond to workplace injuries.

 How exactly can video analytics and machine learning play a role in worker safety?
 With Intenseye, in more ways than one.
 For starters, Intenseye can detect if workers are wearing protective safety equipment, such as helmets, gloves, and glasses.
 The Intenseye dashboard allows the user to “check” which types of gear they want to detect, and Intenseye can seamlessly flag instances when workers forget to wear their gear.